garnettr/YouTube-API_browserDock/README.md

 To practice, practice, practice!

 My goal was to learn how to use client side API's and how to work with JSON data.
-I knew once I was able to access the data that the sky was the limit with what I could build.
+I knew once I was able to access the data, the sky was the limit with what I could build.

 developer.google.com provides great documentation on how to get started with YouTubes API.
 This was a great starting place for everything I needed to get started and through roadblocks.